Phenom People raises $30 million for AI recruitment platform used by Microsoft, others

 Bayireddi noted that his company’s AI algorithms are powered by huge datasets incorporating 3 billion events annually and include a network of 100 million candidates, 8,000 recruiters, 2 million employees, and 20 million active job openings.

-“These observations are turned into 10 thousand markers, which are used to develop over 360 talent signals,” Bayireddi said.
+“These observations are turned into 10,000 markers, which are used to develop over 360 talent signals,” Bayireddi said.
 “These talent signals are key to making our platform’s AI real and impactful.”

-“Talent signals” are essentially micro-insights based on current market conditions in recruitment and across industries, and network activity — internal signals generated from within Phenom People’s ecosystem — is also incorporated.
+“Talent signals” are essentially micro-insights based on current market conditions in recruitment and across industries.
+Network activity, which refers to internal signals generated from within Phenom People’s ecosystem, is also incorporated.

-Using these types of markers, Phenom People promises companies the tools to personalize career sites, make job searches more intelligent, and serve recruiters with deeper insights based on big data.
+Using these types of markers, Phenom People promises companies the tools to personalize career sites, make job searches more intelligent, and give recruiters deeper insights based on big data.

-“This allows candidates, recruiters, employees, and management to get the information they need — whether relevant jobs, data, or quality leads — to make smarter decisions, faster,” Bayireddi concluded.
+“This allows candidates, recruiters, employees, and management to get the information they need — whether relevant jobs, data, or quality leads — to make smarter decisions faster,” Bayireddi concluded.